Is Advaita Just Loving Nihilism? — Nonduality, Science and Meaninglessness

 In Advaita, ego is a bad word — the scourge of humanity — but without a separate sense of self, what would we really have as a species?
 We would be no different from most animals that seem to have a limited or missing capacity of self-reflection.
 We are conscious precisely because we have a deep experience of separation, and that separation does not just dissolve so that we end up where we started.
 Something is different… when we have consciously walked the path to liberation we do not just have the same consciousness as a newborn baby that has not developed an ego to distract from basic awareness.
 We integrate the layers of our being rather than erase them.
 This way we end up with the whole world consciously inside of us, and we become every-thing and no-thing.
 This is a process of integration, not annihilation.

 The important realisation that many in Advaita do not grasp is that ego is not self — ego is just a part of the self.
 So the idea that the self dissolves when ego dissolves is spurious.
 In fact, if we disown or negate the ego, what we are actually doing is going on autopilot, we are relinquishing our conscious involvement with self, while at the same time claiming no-self.
 This is why all those supposedly awake Advaita individuals seem to so obviously have self, but one that they are personally blind to because they have made a narrow enough definition of self that can relatively easily be denied.
-But self remains… how could it not when the individual body and nervous system still remains?
+But self remains… how could it not when the individual body and nervous system still remain?

 In this abnegation of self, "I feel angry" becomes "Anger is arising"; "I believe in God" becomes "Worship spontaneously happens."
 In this way, we abdicate all responsibility for the expressions of self, while self continues unabated.
 Perspective and language certainly change, but issues remain.
 Awakening scuppers any chance for those issues to resolve because they can no longer be owned, and ownership is a crucial step in resolving conflicts and psychological issues.
 Otherwise, our issues are merely set adrift on a sea of unconsciousness processes with the hope that they will spontaneously drift to port — will spontaneously resolve.
 Occasionally this might happen, but mostly it does not.